michaeljoelphillips/phpls/README.md

 page](https://github.com/michaeljoelphillips/phpls/releases).

 PHPLS is compatible with any Language Client that can communicate over `STDIO` or TCP.
-PHPLS will run over `STDIO` by default, but can be ran as a TCP server via the `--port` switch.
+PHPLS will run over `STDIO` by default, but can be ran over TCP via the `--mode` and `--port` switches.

 ```
+# Over stdio
+phpls

+# As a TCP client
+phpls --mode=client --port=9900

+# As a TCP server
-phpls --port=9900
+phpls --mode=server --port=9900
 ```

-Note: `STDIO` is not an option for users on Windows.
+Note: `STDIO` is not a working option for users on Windows due to a lack of support for non-blocking stdio.

 ## Supported Clients